-To apply, please see click on the following links:
+To apply, please click on the links below:

 Agencies receiving grants from the SRWC in 2020 are required to provide reports to inform the SRWC Philanthropy Committee of progress toward their goals and inform the committee of any concerns in meeting grant deliverables as stated in their award agreement.

 As a new initiative of the SRWC, the Power of 100+ is a separate and distinct effort from our annual grant program allowing us to fund a larger, one-time project through direct contributions.
 Based upon the 100 Women Who Care program, SRWC members vote to select the sponsored project and then support it with their $100 donation.
 Each year one project will be selected to receive a $10,000+ contribution as our signature Power of 100 Project.
 Proposals are not being accepted at this time.